The Distinguished Citizen: Production

-The Distinguished Citizen came together over five years and had a US$1.7 million budget.
+The Distinguished Citizen took five years to produce and had a budget of $1.7M US.
 Screenwriter Andres Duprat proposed the story based on his experiences as an art curator jurying work in small towns.
 Martinez was an early consideration for the lead and collaborated on the script.
 He called the fictional town of Salas an uncomfortable mirror of Argentina, and Montovani's exile in Spain reminiscent of Jorge Luis Borges's time spent in Europe.

-Shooting took place over eight weeks, primarily in Navarro, which stood in for Salas.
-The directors selected it after considering 58 municipalities, citing the town's historic center, scarce traffic, lagoon, club, town square, and small television channel.
+Shooting took place over eight weeks, primarily in Navarro, known in the film as Salas.
+The directors chose the pueblo after considering 58 municipalities, citing the town's historic center, scarce traffic, lagoon, club, town square, and small television channel.
 Other locations included Lobos for the flat tire scene, the El Trébol club in Villa Urquiza for the author's lectures, and the Teatro Opera in Buenos Aires for the Nobel awards sequence.

 A book of the same title purportedly written by the film character Mantovani describing his visit to his hometown was published in Argentina ahead of the film.
 The directors described the actual but anonymous author as a "heavyweight of the literary world".